scribu/wp-proper-network-activation/readme.txt

 == Installation ==

+1. Download and unzip
+1. Put the proper-network-activation.php file in /wp-content/mu-plugins/

+OR:

-You can either install it automatically from the WordPress admin, or do it manually:
+1. Install automatically from the WordPress admin

-1. Unzip "Front-end Editor" archive and put the folder into your plugins folder (/wp-content/plugins/).
-1. Activate the plugin from the Plugins menu.
+2. Activate it network wide

 == Frequently Asked Questions ==